 In estimating the model, we focus on the general form (6).
-For estimating the effects of components $S{i,t}$ and $U{j,t}$, we consider time-variant dummy variables (i.e, a separate dummy variable for each year) for reporters and partners.
-As this formulation involves a very large number of dummy varibles, we also use a simpler form which assumes that time effects are the same for all countries.
-In this form, fixed (time-invariant) reporter and partner dummies and dummies for years are used to estimate the effect of the monadic components $S{i,t}$ and $U{j,t}$.
-The dyadic component $\phi{ij,t}$ captures the effect of trade costs.
-We use the conventional indexes of trade costs represented by $\ln D{ij}$ and dummy variables for common border, common official language, shared colonial history and membership in RTA's.
-In addition, we incorporate bilateral dummies for Pakistan and its neighbors to identify extra costs of east-west trade barriers for Pakistan.
-Note that the dyadic component is symmetric (i.e., $\phi{ij,t} = \phi{ji,t}$) since all of its determinants are symmetric
+For estimating the effects of components $S{i,i}$ and $U{j,i}$, we consider time-variant dummy variables (i.e, a separate dummy variable for each year) for reporters and partners.
+As this formulation involves a very large number of dummy variables, we also use a simpler form which assumes that time effects are the same for all countries.
+In this form, fixed (time-invariant) reporter and partner dummies and dummies for years are used to estimate the effect of the monadic components $S{i,i}$ and $U{j,i}$.
+The dyadic component $\phi{ij,i}$ captures the effect of trade costs.
+We use the conventional indexes of trade costs represented by $\ln D{ij}$ and dummy variables for common border, common official language, shared colonial history and membership in RTA's.9 In addition, we incorporate bilateral dummies for Pakistan and its neighbors to identify extra costs of east-west trade barriers for Pakistan.
+Note that the dyadic component is symmetric (i.e., $\phi{ij,i} = \phi{ji,i}$) since all of its determinants are symmetric

 For estimating the model, we use a balanced sample where the number of partner countries is reduced to make the partner country set the same as the reporter country set.
 As it is not clear whether reported imports or exports are a more accurate measure of bilateral trade flows, we estimate two models, one for explaining exports and the other for explaining imports.
-We consider three methods for estimating the structural gravity model.
-First, we use OLS to estimate a model for non-zero trade flows.
+We consider three methods for estimating the structural gravity model.10 First, we use OLS to estimate a model for non-zero trade flows.
 This model suffers from a potential selection bias since zero trade observations are omitted.
 Second, we use EK Tobit procedure to estimate the model.
 This procedure includes all observations and is related to theory explaining zero trade, but is somewhat arbitrary and can produce biased estimates because of heteroskedasticity.
+Finally, we employ PPML technique for estimation.
+This technique addresses the heteroskedasticity issue.
+It can also handle zero trade flows, but uses a model not designed to explain zero trade.11